EDUCATION FOR YOUNG ADULTS

 Workshops for Young People

-Age-appropriate sessions for 11 to 24 year olds, designed to help young people recognise gambling risks in gaming, social media and sport, and build the confidence to make safer choices.
+Age-appropriate sessions for 11 to 24-year-olds, designed to help young people recognise gambling risks in gaming, social media and sport, and build the confidence to make safer choices.

 SUCCESS STORIES